Alice Isn't Dead by Joseph Fink (Review)

 Instead, the novelized version of Alice Isn't Dead begins only with a hollow series of action sequences that leave the reader feeling dazed, and a little disgusted.

 This shortcoming is not story-breaking.
 If you can stick with this book through its early chapters then it will ultimately offer everything the original podcast did, if not more.
-I rarely find myself drawn toward the horror genre, as I often grow bored with this genre's more prevalent tropes of zombies, vampires, and other stock monsters.
+I rarely find myself drawn toward the horror genre, as I often grow bored with the more prevalent tropes of zombies, vampires, and other stock monsters.
 Fink however is a writer who understands the true thematic resonance of the material he's working with, and draws on fears more universal than jump-scares and gross-out gore-fests.
-In Alice Isn't Dead, he manages to create a story that is at times awkward, but also unique, imaginative, and (a little unexpectedly) hopeful.
+In Alice Isn't Dead, Fink manages to create a story that is at times awkward, but also unique, imaginative, and (a little unexpectedly) hopeful.

 Related Posts